 Making Health: Inspiring Innovative Solutions for Research and Clinical CareHere's the video: https://www.youtube.com/embed/BWdT0qrcMjw

 In 2014 the NIH Library offered a free 3D Printing pilot as part of the opening of the new Technology Sandbox (now called the Technology Hub).
 The pilot was so popular, the NIH Library will continue to offer free work related 3D printing to NIH staff.
-People interested in using the printers are required to take the 3D Printing Orientation class, which is offered every month.
-The printers will continue as a first come first served self-service.
 To document printer usage, people are asked to sign in and rate their print job in the white binder found on the printer table.